-Protest songs and the nature of folk music in the 1960s are the subject of discussion on this episode of 'Newsbeat'.
+Discussing protest songs and the nature of folk music in the 1960s.

 Singer and musician Jesse Owens performs the folk song 'The Battle of Ballynahinch', which tells the story of George Campbell, a young soldier who fought with the United Irishmen under General Munro in the Battle of Ballynahinch in county Down in 1798.